 Implants are a prosthodontic procedure use to provide permanent replacements for lost teeth without attachment to other teeth.
 Implants are an alternative treatment for crowns, bridges and dentures and are considered unnecessary by most insurance companies.
-Because the process can involve procedures performed by more then one dentist, implants can be very expensive and time intensive.
+Because the process can involve procedures performed by more than one dentist, implants can be very expensive and time intensive.

-If your dentist refers you to an Oral Surgeon a strong working relationship between the Oral Surgeon and the dentist providing the prosthodontics is very important.
-The more experience they have working together the better your results.
-If you are not comfortable with the Oral Surgeon you were referred to ask your dentist for another referral; do not, in this situation find your own Oral Surgeon.
+If your dentist refers you to an oral surgeon a strong working relationship between the oral surgeon and the dentist providing the prosthodontics is very important.
+The more experience they have working together, the better your results.
+If you are not comfortable with the oral surgeon you were referred to, ask your dentist for another referral; do not, in this situation, find your own oral surgeon.

 Aside from how important it is that these two doctors have a strong working relationship, they must also be using the same implant system.
-The graphics below shows some of the several dozen different implant system that exist.
+The graphics below shows some of the several dozen different implant systems that exist.

 Despite the claims of the companies involved, there is no one implant system that has proven to be the best.
 Besides the different methods for implant attachment to the bone, they also differ in how the replacement teeth attach to the implants.
 If the two doctors do not have a prior working relationship then they probably do not use the same system and will simply be unable to work together; unless one is willing to accept the cost of purchasing the new instruments needed (which is usually significant) and spend the time needed to learn a new system.
 In most cases this will increase the cost and time needed to complete the process, which is usually not in your best interest.